 Fava beans are usually packed in a waxy paper to prevent moisture loss.
 Keep fava beans in the original packaging as long as possible to preserve shelf life.

 Optimum Shelf Life

-Depending on variety, conditions at harvest, and handling, fresh garbanzo beans may last up to 2 weeks.
+Depending on variety, conditions at harvest, and handling, fava beans may last 1-2 weeks.

 Want to become a customer?